 The boy is naive Jeffrey Beaumont, played by Kyle MacLachlan, and he decides to do some investigating on his own, enlisting the aid of a local cop’s daughter, Sandy (Laura Dern), to solve the mystery.

-He ends up getting swept into a world of sex and violence and a sinister plot involving a sleazy nightclub singer (Isabella Rossellini) whose husband and baby have been kidnapped by Frank Booth (Dennis Hopper).
+He gets swept into a world of sex and violence and a sinister plot involving sleazy nightclub singer Dorothy Vallens (Rossellini), whose husband and baby have been kidnapped by Frank Booth (Hopper).